apache/arrow/format/Layout.md

 * 64 byte alignment is recommended by the [Intel performance guide][2] for data-structures over 64 bytes (which will be a common case for Arrow Arrays).

-Requiring padding to a multiple of 64 bytes allows for using SIMD instructions consistently in loops without additional conditional checks.
+Requiring padding to a multiple of 64 bytes allows for using [SIMD][4] instructions consistently in loops without additional conditional checks.
 This should allow for simpler and more efficient code.
 The specific padding length was chosen because it matches the largest known